Rape Defense Lawyers in Los Angeles

 Being accused of rape, date rape, or another sex crime can have lifelong consequences.
 If convicted, you face several years in prison, lifetime registration as a sex offender, and numerous other penalties that impact your ability to find a job, raise a family, and live your life the way that you want to.

-California Rape Laws
+What You Should Know About California Rape Laws

-Under Penal Code 261 PC, the State of California defines rape as an act of sexual intercourse that is either against the person’s will, or without the person’s consent.
+Under Penal Code 261 PC, the State of California defines rape as an act of sexual intercourse that is either against the person’s will or without the person’s consent.
 This definition allows for a broad range of possible circumstances in which a sexual act can be considered rape.
 Among the various methods by which sexual intercourse can be forced, the most common include:

 - Violence or the threat of violence